filomba01/CNN_ErrorClassification/mergeStatistics/README.md

 ```
 Remember that the sum of the weights must be equals to one.

-Now you can insert the line to run from terminal l[README.md](README.md)ike this:
+Now you can insert the line to run from terminal like this:
 ```
     python mergeStatistics.py jsonfile.json
 ```